22-nicolas/MiningGame/README.md

 -Fortnite like weak spot system.

 ### Future Implementations
--Fixing hotbar bugs
+- Fixing hotbar bugs
--I`m not very pleased with some parts of the Module scripts that handle player UI, they are hard to read and are not error proof.
+- I`m not very pleased with some parts of the Module scripts that handle player UI, they are hard to read and are not error proof.
 I will need to clean up my code
--Finishing UI functionality
+- Finishing UI functionality
--Crafting system
+- Crafting system
--NPCs
+- NPCs
--Auction House
+- Auction House

 ### 🎬 Preview
 Here’s a short look at mining in action (loot notifications weren't on screen):